 Using plastic kit pieces, young people design and then build a battery powered vehicle.
 At the end the vehicles are raced against each other.
 Young people are encouraged to investigate how design effects the speed and ‘power’ of their vehicle.

-Young people undertake the role of a doctor investigating a neurological illness.
-To make their diagnosis they question the ‘patient’, examine X-rays and look at EEG scans of their brain activity.
-Young people then investigate how technology is being used to improve the lives of people with similar illnesses.
+Young people undertake the role of a doctor investigating illnesses.
+To make their diagnoses they question the patient, test ‘urine’ samples and examine X-rays and brains scans.
+Finally the young people consider how the brain works, and how technology is being used to improve the lives of disabled people.